vlayer-xyz/vlayer/book/src/javascript/webproofs.md

 const vlayer = createVlayerClient()
 ```

-Next we can define how vlayer extension should generate the Web Proof.
-We do so in a declarative fashion, by specifying the steps through which the extension guides the user.
+Next, we can define how the vlayer extension should generate the Web Proof.
+We do this in a declarative way, by specifying the steps the extension should guide the user through.

 ```ts
 import {